Our Verdict

 The Cuisinart is all set for the dishwasher, including the pitcher, blades, and lid.
 The pitcher is large enough to wash easily by hand and can be placed back on the base to dry.
 This model has a digital timer and a handful of presets, like Clean, Soup, Smoothies, and Ice Crush.
 You also have the option of selecting Fruit or Green for the smoothie preset.
 The presets are clearly labeled and easy to understand.

-The lid seals well, so it can be a little difficult to remove, and this blender is relatively quiet, measuring in at 83.5 dba on our meter.
+The lid seals well, so it can be a little difficult to remove, and this blender is relatively quiet, measuring in at 83.5 dBa on our meter.

 Pureeing

-Our Pureeing metric is responsible for 15% of the total score, and based on three different tests.
 The Hurricane Pro did quite well, earning another perfect score of 10 out of 10, tying for the best performance with a few others.

 The Hurricane heated up the soup more than enough, ending at 150°F after 6 minutes of blending.